Safety Dashboard-1i

 Purpose of the Measure:

 Wearing seat belts, adhering to posted speed limits, and limiting backing, are the very basics of a safe workplace.
-Seat belt use and following the posted speed limits are also Missouri State law.
+Seat belt use and following the posted speed limits are also Missouri state law.
 This measure will track how MoDOT is performing on the very basics of a safe workplace.
 This is just one small piece of a much larger effort to ensure every team member goes home safe each and every day.

 Measurement and Data Collection: